 Completion Certificates From The Course Creator's Perspective

-As a course creator, an online course certificate may have several advantages in terms of results, sales, and students' performance.
+An online course certificate may provide several advantages to a course creator in terms of results, social proof, student performance, sales, and so on.

 A completion certificate can, for example: